mblode/vscode-twig-language-2/README.md

 ### Code formatter/beautifier for Twig files

-Using PrettyDiff, this extension implements the only working code formatter for Twig files in VSCode.
+Using PrettyDiff, this extension implements the only working code formatter for Twig files in VS Code.

 ### Information about Twig code on hover

-VSCode Twig language 2 shows information about the symbol/object that's below the mouse cursor when you hover within Twig files.
+VS Code Twig language 2 shows information about the symbol/object that's below the mouse cursor when you hover within Twig files.

 ### Craft CMS/Twig code snippets